 Keel: The long, curved bone running from the chicken’s breast to their “butt”.

-Sickles: Curved feathers in the tails of roosters.
+Sickles: Curved feathers in the tails of most breeds of roosters.

 Shanks: The scaled part of chicken legs.